yennhi95zz/disaster-response-pipeline/README.md

 ```
 env|grep WORK
 ```
-You'll see output that looks something like this:
+The output looks something like this:
 ![image](https://user-images.githubusercontent.com/88694623/152629785-d5f1fef4-2011-4466-9163-c3960c8dd98b.png)
 In a new web browser window, type in the following:
 ```